Why is #TestingTheWater important?

 In the summer 2016, Pearson conducted a survey of teachers’ and parents’ attitudes towards assessment and testing, which revealed widespread support for a cross-sector debate to address some of the challenges relating to this area.

 Teachers and school leaders said assessment was the second most pressing concern facing education, behind workload, although we know workload is affected by assessment.
 For parents, only funding cuts to schools were a bigger issue.

-As the country’s largest awarding body, this issue is incredibly important, and Pearson is partnering with think-and-action-tank LKMco to help facilitate this debate and find solutions.
-We have launched an in-depth, consultation with teachers, school leaders, experts and parents to better understand concerns about assessment and to identify ways of addressing them.
+As the country’s largest awarding body, this issue is incredibly important, and Pearson partnered with think-and-action-tank LKMco to help facilitate this debate and find solutions.
+In December 2016 we launched an in-depth consultation with teachers, school leaders, experts and parents to better understand concerns about assessment and identify ways of addressing them.

 LKMco is an education and youth development ‘think and action tank’ LKMco.
 We believe society has a duty to ensure children and young people receive the support they need in order to make a fulfilling transition to adulthood.
 We work towards this vision by helping education and youth organisations develop, evaluate and improve their work with young people.
 We then carry out academic and policy research and advocacy that is grounded in our experience.